gislite/webgis-pub/webgis-src/index.rst

 This website is based on https://demo.mapserver.org/tutorial/ and has undergone significant improvements.

-Log:
+.. note:: Many thanks to `JET BRAINS <https://www.jetbrains.com/>`_  for the free license for the repo of this tutorial.
+   Lots of technologies are involved in WebGIS, the  `PyCharm IDE <https://www.jetbrains.com/pycharm/>`_ is essential and suitable for the project.

+Logs:

+- August, 2023: Recieved the free license form JET BRAINS for IDE.
-- July, 2023: The OS has been upgraded to Debian 12.
+- July, 2023: The OS has been upgraded to Debian 12 (Used to be Debian 10).
 The MapServer has been upgraded to 8.0.
 Since 2023/7/7 .
 - 2022: The source codes of this tutorial are published on Github .